michelleconville/drizzle-and-shade/TESTING.md

 * Review section displays a list of reviews for a product if available
 * Registered users can rate and review a product
-* Registered users can only review a prodcut once
 * Registered users can edit and delete their review
 * When a producted is rated, the rating will update with the average rating across all reviews